 Top John Elway Cards for All Collecting Budgets

-He did not alway put up the huge numbers that other elite quarterbacks produced, but John Elway was a winner and he always gave the Denver Broncos a chance for victory.
+He did not always put up the huge numbers that other elite quarterbacks produced, but John Elway was a winner and he always gave the Denver Broncos a chance for victory.
 Since retiring from the NFL in 1998, John Elway has stayed connected to the game and his cards and memorabilia remain a collector favorite.

 Although he spent his entire career with the Denver Broncos, John Elway was drafted first overall in 1983 by the Baltimore Colts.
 In a story that was featured in an ESPN 30 for 30 film, Elway to Marino, Baltimore selected Elway despite his objections.
 Using his potential professional baseball career as leverage, John Elway forced a trade that sent him to Denver.